Krithik2021/batch48/README.md

 # batch48
-This is git hub repository
+This is git hub repository for git